 RIM molding is a dynamic and efficient molding service used for unique, low annual volume applications.
 It differs from traditional injection molding and is capable of customizable parts in a cost-efficient manner.
 Reaction injection molding produces an array of durable, polyurethane products.

-Thieme is a proud provider of custom reaction injection molding services.
-Our RIM molding services help connect business to affordable means of creating unique parts of various materials, weights, density, strengths, and hardness.
+Thieme is a reaction injection molding company offering custom reaction injection molding services.
+Our RIM tooling and molding services help connect businesses to affordable means of creating unique parts of various materials, weights, density, strengths, and hardness.

 Traditional injection molding offers rather limited options.
 This is because conventional molding involves heating up a thermoplastic pellet, which is then injected under high pressure to fill a cavity.
 This method has limitations in terms of formulation possibilities, wall thickness variation, and size.

-The RIM molding process proves to be more cost-efficient than traditional means of molding, especially at low annual volumes of 5,000 parts or below.
+The reaction injection tooling molding process proves to be more cost-efficient than traditional means of molding, especially at low annual volumes of 5,000 parts or below.
 This is due to the use of cost-efficient polymer materials.

-RIM molding is an extremely versatile manufacturing process.
+A reaction injection molding company like Thieme knows that reaction injection molding and engineering is an extremely versatile manufacturing process.
 This method allows for increased creativity since walls of differing thicknesses can be molded in the same part.
 Parts can be large in size or lightweight.
 The wall sections can also vary without sink or distortion.

-Reaction injection molding is capable of fulfilling endless applications, from medical devices to automotive applications.
-RIM molding has been a solution for an array of sectors.
-Here are some of the common uses of RIM molding:
+Reaction injection molding is capable of fulfilling endless applications, from medical devices to automotive applications. reaction injection molding and tooling has been a solution for an array of sectors.
+Here are some of the common uses:

 Trusted RIM Molding Services

-Thieme is your trusted partner for comprehensive RIM molding services.
+Thieme is your trusted reaction injection molding company and partner for comprehensive reaction injection molding services.
 We are capable of fulfilling your needs, no matter your application or industry.
 We’ve served many customers in need of low annual production volumes that range from 200 units per year up to 5,000 units.

-Thieme offers affordable solutions for companies everywhere.
+Thieme offers affordable reaction injection molding tooling solutions for companies everywhere.
 Whether you’re looking for cost-efficient medical device cover production, heavy equipment console manufacturing, or recreational vehicle part production, Thieme is here to help.
 Our team of qualified engineers are here to guide you through any questions you may have.

 High Level Assembly

-T hieme Corporation provides complete turnkey services for your device enclosure from concept to fulfillment.
+T hieme Corporation provides complete turnkey services for your device enclosure from concept to fulfillment, including reaction injection molding tooling, mold design, and structural RIM molding.
 We pride ourselves on our High level assembly (HLA) services which we supply assembly line ready components and assemblies to many of customers.

 Request a RIM Design Guide

-R equest a “Design for RIM” Design Guide which highlights material selection, part design guidelines, molding in functional features and tooling considerations.
+R equest a “Design for Reaction Injection Molding” Design Guide which highlights material selection, part design guidelines, molding in functional features and tooling considerations.

 Request a RIM Design Guide